 The Master program prepares students either for further study at the doctoral level or for direct placement in high-level positions in leading companies.

-In line with the other Aix-Marseille Université schools, ECM is authorized to co-supervise Research Masters and to attract international students to its Masters degree courses.
+In line with the other Aix-Marseille Université schools, Centrale Marseille is authorized to co-supervise Research Masters and to attract international students to its Masters degree courses.

 Centrale Marseille is authorized to co-supervise Masters in Research in the following fields:

 - CHEMISTRY - 4 specialities